 Joint NCAR/university allocations have been discontinued, although projects with NCAR visitors or university-based collaborators are eligible to use or make requests for all three categories of NCAR allocations.
 See NCAR and university use below.

 NCAR researchers can also request allocations for use of the Janus system.

-Core-hours for this category of projects, which are reviewed and adjusted annually, expanded by more than 80 times with the introduction of the Yellowstone system.
+Core-hours for this category of projects expanded by more than 80 times with the introduction of the Yellowstone system.
 These priority projects receive 17% of available core-hours after review of scientific merit, strategic importance, technical readiness, and broader impact.

 The NCAR Director’s Reserve comprises 2% of the available NCAR resources.
 Access is disbursed at the discretion of the NCAR director and is designed to accommodate work that does not fit within any other allocation mechanism (whether CSL, university, or NCAR).